Skip to main content

 Fluffy bedding

 Fluffy bedding might sound appealing, and it’s sold in many pet stores.
-Unfortunately, this bedding, which is sometimes sold as nesting material, can pose a serious risk to your hamster’s health.
+Unfortunately, this bedding, which is sometimes marketed as nesting material, can pose a serious risk to your hamster’s health.
 Fluffy bedding is often made with artificial fibers that can cause internal blockages if eaten.
-Hamsters can also get their limbs tangled in this type of bedding, potentially injuring themselves.
+Hamsters can also get their limbs tangled, potentially injuring themselves.

 Pine and cedar shavings